 - Site plan with location of building and distances to property lines

 - Land title certificate searched within 30 days prior to the application

 - Abandoned oil well declaration application and map

 - Alberta Transportation Roadside Development Permit Application (if proposed development is within 800 metres of a highway)

 - Construction drawings including floor layout and elevation

 - Roof truss layouts and manufactured floor joist drawings, if required

-- Engineered drawings for pole buildings, walls over 12 feet, concrete slab over 55 m2, grade beam and pile, and any other foundations, if required
+- Engineered drawings for pole buildings, walls over 12 feet high, concrete slab over 55 square metres, grade beam and pile, and any other foundations, if required